Logos of SAMH. Scottish Action for Mental Health and Sam's Fife. mental health peer support.

 At Sam's we aspire to support people to attend whether it is inviting people to phone before attending, meeting a person at the main door, ensuring there is a warm welcome of understanding of the steps to get to Sam's that day.

 We do recognise possibly walking with that fear to the main Sam's door and we do understand your journey.
-You will be offered time-space-compassion at Sam's through a shared understanding of lived experience.

 The Sam's Fife Team Believe In Making A Difference